jefeish/repo-hygiene/README.md

 ## Individual Checks
 ### Input format

->Note: the input values/format are individual for each check and only require certain mandatory fileds.
+>Note: the input values/format are individual for each check and only require certain mandatory fields.

 **Sample**